Aurangabad: Local administration

 The Aurangabad Municipal Corporation (AMC) is the local civic body.
 It is divided into six zones.
 The Municipal Council was established in 1936, and administers an area of about 54.5 km^{2}.
 It was elevated to the status of municipal corporation on 8 December 1982, simultaneously including eighteen peripheral villages, raising the total area under its jurisdiction to 138.5 km^{2}.

 The city is divided in 115 electoral wards called Prabhag, and each ward is represented by a corporator elected by the people from each ward.
 There are two committees, the General Body and Standing Committee, headed by the mayor and the chairman, respectively.
 The AMC is responsible for providing basic amenities, such as drinking water, drainage facilities, roads, street lights, healthcare facilities, primary schools, etc. The AMC collects its revenue from urban taxes collected from its citizens.
 The administration is headed by the Municipal Commissioner; an IAS Officer, assisted by the other officers of different departments.
 The Aurangabad Metropolitan Region Development Authority (AMRDA) is being formed for the development of the region.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Chhatrapati Sambhajinagar Municipal Corporation reported total revenue receipts of ₹758 crore (US$91 million) and total expenditure of ₹769 crore (US$93 million) in 2022–23.
+Tax revenue accounted for about 14.4% of the total revenue, while the corporation received ₹371 crore in grants during the financial year.